danieluhl/astro-blog/src/content/blog/make-time-tactics-list.md

 - Take out the garbage
 - Refill all our water vessels (two filter pitchers, two coffee machines, three humidifiers, etc.)
 - Break down boxes for recycling
-- Avoid
-- [Habit disruptors](habit-disruptors-list) (e.g. no amazon for the month, no phone for a week, etc.)
 - Pick off the next thing from the learning list
 - Making the bed in the morning
 - Reading good fiction before bed